 - Examine exterior corners, making sure the edges match up correctly and there are no gaps

 - See if there are cracks or holes around outdoor water faucets

 - Make sure siding is properly aligned next to windows and chimneys

 - Check for gaps where siding or bricks meet your foundation

-An at-home energy assessment can be effective for a number of air leaks in your home, but for even more energy savings, bring in a professional.
-Experts can do a comprehensive energy assessment, including a blower door test that can help find major sources of energy loss in your home, and let you know how to fix them for greater energy efficiency.
+An at-home energy assessment can be effective for a number of air leaks in your home, but for greater energy savings, bring in a professional.
+Experts can do a comprehensive energy assessment, including a blower door test that can help find major sources of energy loss in your home, and let you know how to fix them for maximum energy efficiency.
 Contact Norrell Service Experts in Birmingham for a professional energy assessment at 205-267-0023.